cloudant-labs/clouseau/docs/book/book.typ

 ZIO integrates seamlessly with Scala, allowing us to retain existing service classes while replacing the underlying concurrency and resource management layer.
-This approach provides immediate benefits—such as improved stability and observability—while laying the groundwork for future enhancements like reactive streaming, advanced scheduling.
+This approach provides immediate benefits -- such as improved stability and observability -- while laying the groundwork for future enhancements like reactive streaming, advanced scheduling.

 #pagebreak()